dansmyers/IntroToCS-Fall-2019/Labs/2-Variables.md

 ## I Should Have Bought Ten Years Ago

-Bitcoin is currently trading at a rate of about 3583.56 U.S. Dollars to 1 Bitcoin
+Bitcoin is currently trading at a rate of about 3583.56 U.S. Dollars to 1 Bitcoin.
 Write a program that can convert a number of Bitcoins to dollars.
-Use `final double` to represent the exchange rate.
+Use a `final double` variable to represent the exchange rate.

 How many dollars are obtained by exchanging .25 BTC?